a-laughlin/a-laughlin.github.io/_posts/2025-06-02-what-is-developer-experience.md

 ![stick figure person shrugging.
 Thought bubble contains "DX?"](../images/dx-question.png)

-While answers to that question exist, they surprisingly never mention improving developers' experiences.
+While answers to that question exist, they surprisingly omit explicitly improving developers' experiences.
 There is often ambiguity around what does improve and who benefits.

 The User Experience community reduces the ambiguity with [separate definitions](https://www.nngroup.com/articles/what-is-user-experience/) for "a user experience" and "the field of User Experience".